 Where can I purchase life insurance?

-You can purchase life insurance policies from a few key sources in Canada.
-These include insurance companies, insurtech companies, brokers and banks.
+You can purchase life insurance policies from a few key sources in Canada, and not just your bank!
+These include financial institutions such as insurance companies, insurtech companies, brokers and banks.

 Insurance companies are a popular place, offering a wide range of policies, including term, universal and permanent life insurance.
 Banks also offer life insurance policies, but their selection is limited and they may not be able to give you the personalized attention you need.
 Ultimately, the best place to buy life insurance depends on your needs and budget.